SpinningVinyl/jPathfinder/README.md

 **Allow diagonal movement**: if turned off, the algorithm will move only to adjacent cells (up, down, left or right).

 **On-the fly path correction**: allows recalculation of the G-cost of neighbouring unsettled nodes.
-Greatly increases optimality.
+Greatly increases path optimality.

 **The O ⇆ D button** quickly swaps the origin and the destination.